rmscode/binary-garden/unpublished/cybersec-2.md

-# Ceybersecutiy Part 2: Understanding the Hackers
+# Cybersecurity Part 2: Understanding the Hackers